 Looking for a less-popular destination in Dalmatia?
 Check out the Pelješac Peninsula, a sparsely populated mountainous peninsula in the south of the region.
 There are some gorgeous secluded beaches here, as well as medieval walled towns and high rocky peaks.
 We recommend finding accommodation in the village of Stol (a homestay or B&B would be awesome for an authentic experience), where you’ll have a good view of the untouched natural landscape and be able to explore the rest of the peninsula.

 The last stop on our list is another Dalmatian port city.
 Not a lot of people have heard of Makarska, mainly because it’s a little smaller than neighboring Dubrovnik and Split.
 That said, it’s an awesome seaside city with a charming town square, access to gorgeous sunny beaches, and mountain hiking trails all around.
 Biking, hiking, and kayaking are all available during the day, which is great for families.
-For students and solo travelers, there’s a busy and exciting nightlife.
+For night owls, there’s a busy and exciting nightlife.
 Because this is one of the lesser-known parts of Dalmatia for travelers, we definitely recommend planning your trip with a local so that you can know exactly what to expect.

 No matter where you stay in Croatia, connect with a local trip planner to get the most out of your experience.
 Whether you’re looking for unique experiences in Zagreb, or hoping to get off the beaten path, locals are full of insight that you never find online.
 Basically, it’s like having a best friend in Croatia—and that beats endlessly scrolling through Internet lists every time.
 Learn more.